tub-uas/fcc/README.md

 ```
 into your `/etc/network/interfaces`.

-- In order to get rid the locale errors put `export LC_ALL=C` at the bottom of the `.bashrc` in the home directory and reboot.
+- In order to get rid the locale errors, put `export LC_ALL=C` at the bottom of the `.bashrc` in the home directory and reboot.

 ## Hardware
 We are currently using a RaspberryPi 3 (and 4) Model B. It is connected to a custom build shield (hat) that provides power and communication over the CAN bus.